-I also employ art, sand tray, dream work, and mindfulness techniques.
+I also employ art, sand tray, dream work, AF-EMDR, somatic, and mindfulness techniques.
 These are optional therapies that some clients use to supplement the traditional talk-therapy; and they are excellent tools to express things of the heart that are too painful to be spoken, or that we don’t yet have words for.
-When it comes to trauma work, words alone don’t always adequately provide healing.
-Many people are surprised to find—through art, sand, somatic awareness, or examining dreams — a great amount of healing, and insight into the Self and internal life, and resolution for conflicts.
-And for some of you, I know when you see that word – a r t – you feel a sudden freak out happen inside, and you start telling yourself, well, that’s great, but I’ll never do that, because – I am not an artist!
-The good news is, these are optional; and, you don’t have to be an artist, you don’t have to be an expert sand sculptor, and you may even think dreams are hoo-doo-voo-doo.
+My work is trauma-informed, and when it comes to trauma, words alone don’t always adequately provide healing.
+Many people are surprised to find—through art, sand, somatic awareness, examining dreams, or EMDR — a great amount of healing, and insight into the Self and internal life, and resolution for conflicts.
+And for some of you, I know when you see that word – a r t – you feel a sudden freak out happen inside!
+You start telling yourself, well, that’s great, but I’ll never do that, because – I am not an artist!
+The good news is, these are optional therapies; and, you don’t have to be an artist, you don’t have to be an expert sand sculptor, and you may even think dreams are hoo-doo-voo-doo.
 That’s all right.
 Most people who come in my office, with the exception of the amazing rare few, aren’t artists.
 Not even close.
 No offense to past or present clients!
 In therapy, art is simply used as expression, color used for emotional insight (stick figures and scribbles are frequently drawn), and dreams are used as a tool to lead us to richer understanding.

 SPEAKING AND EVENTS